Dialogue journal: With university students

 Dolly, in a study of dialogue writing between adult ESL students in an intensive English program at Indiana University of Pennsylvania's American Language Institute, found that the journals, which took place between adults (students and teacher) provided an opportunity for reciprocity, for the partners to share responsibility for conversation management – introducing and extending topics and handling communication problems.
 The nonnative English speakers' role in and contributions to the interaction became as important as those of the native English speaker.

+Trites (2001) found that using dialogue journals between the teacher and ESL students provided an opportunity for students to develop second language fluency without the fear of grades.
+Students were allowed to discuss their perceptions of the course readings without fear of embarrassment in the classroom and were allowed to ask questions that others might find silly.

 Dialogue journal use as a tool to promote language learning has not been confined to the learning of English.
 For example, Darhower used them in an intermediate college Spanish class and found that the students used the writing to reflect on their experiences learning Spanish, consolidate information about topics covered in class, and use language functions that have been introduced and covered in class.

 With adults in adult education programs

 Dialogue journal writing has been used extensively in adult education classes for students learning English, from beginning to advanced levels of English proficiency and literacy, and the benefits described are rich and complex.